 Battle site of Roslin (1303) ***

-This was one of the largest battles (1303) within Scotland during the First Scottish War of Independence.
+This was one of the largest battles (1303) within Scotland during the First Scottish War of Independence and strangely almost unknown.

 The English host had arrived in Melrose, and there was divided into three equal divisions which were commanded by Sir John Segrave, Ralph Manton and Sir Robert Neville.